2300181/CS220AU-DP/README.md

 3. Check again my writing

 ## Log
+- 2023-12-13 - I added my renferences and changed some things
 - 2023-12-04 - I continued to write and finished my v.01
 - 2023-12-03 - I searched new sources to my essay and started to write the core
 - 2023-12-01 - We presented to the class what we had done from now.